ITU-BDSA23-GROUP17/Chirp/docs/report.md

 We have designed a series of unit tests to verify that our DTOs correctly encapsulate data.
 These tests confirm that each DTO retains and accurately represents the data passed to its constructor.

-#### DTO Unit Tests

-- `AuthorDTO_ShouldHoldProvidedValues`: Checks if the AuthorDTO object correctly assigns and retains the values provided.
-- `CheepDTO_ShouldHoldProvidedValues`: Checks if the CheepDTO object correctly assigns and retains the values provided.
-- `ReactionDTO_ShouldHoldProvidedValues`: Checks if the ReactionDTO object correctly assigns and retains the values provided.
-- `HashtagDTO_ShouldHoldProvidedValues`: Checks if the HashtagDTO object correctly assigns and retains the values provided.

 To run only the unit tests, use the following command in the root folder of the project:

 ```bash